Key Takeaways

 If you have any questions about the plan, enrolling, or cost, reach out to your school’s student health department.

-Apply to as many scholarships as you can each year.
-While some awards can only be used for tuition and fees, there are plenty that can be used for other education-related costs, including your health insurance plan.
-Read over the fine print when you accept the scholarship.
+- Apply to as many scholarships as you can each year.
+Some awards can only be used for tuition and fees, but others can be used for other education-related costs, including your health insurance plan.
 However, keep in mind that scholarship awards can affect your financial aid package.
 Reach out to your college to discuss potential impacts.

 When your school disburses your financial aid, they’ll put the money towards tuition, fees, and room and board first.
 If there’s money left over, they’ll either deposit it into your bank account or use it to cover your student health plan.